-NOSPR / Salwarowski - NOSPR
+NOSPR / Salwarowski / In the Shade of the Tatra Summits - NOSPR

 How deeply is literature embedded in Romantic music?
 The etymology of the word ‘romantic’ traces back to the Old French word ‘romanz’, which referred to vernacular literature or tale.
 Thus, it leaves little doubt that fascination with the narrative constituted a driving force of the era.
 Manfred stands as one of many works conceived in this union of story and sound.
 Robert Schumann’s father was a bookseller and a translator of literary fiction.
 He instilled in his son a sensitivity to the written word, particularly to the works of the English Romantics.
 In 1848, the composer adapted George Byron’s poem for the stage, composing an overture and incidental music.
 This symphonic work emerged during one of the most difficult periods in Schumann’s life, when he was likely grappling with mental health issues.
 Might this be reflected in the music?
 The drama, abrupt dynamic shifts, and introspective emotional tone of the work suggest an inner turmoil that found its way into sound.